hmassa48/CapSearchProject2/README.md

 To run the tuner, it is set up to run similar to the in keras models.

+## Running the Tunable U-Net

+### Full U-Net Search

+### Architectural U-Net Search for Project

+### Other Tunable U-Nets

+## Training for Data Sets included in Project

+This project ran the tunable U-Net network to evaluate the best architecture for four different datasets.
+These datasets can be found listed below, but there were different pre-processing and training techniques used for each.
+A toy dataset for each of the models has been added.

 ## Running on the Euler Cluster

 Run the environment saved in the files above